 While most builds do not come close to utilizing even the 64 GB RAM on budget motherboards, the total amount is worth noting because it TELLS YOU THE MAX SIZE OF THE RAM STICK EACH SLOT CAN SUPPORT.

-So for instance, if your motherboard supports 64 GB of RAM across 4 slots, then that translates to a max amount of 16 GB per slot.
+So, for instance, if your motherboard supports 64 GB of RAM across four slots, that translates to a max amount of 16 GB per slot.

 Also Read: Which Motherboards Support DDR5 RAM?